-Easter Sunday bombings kill more than 200 in Sri Lanka churches, hotels
+Bombs kill more than 200 in Sri Lankan churches, hotels on Easter Sunday

 The first six explosions were all reported within a short period in the morning just as church services were starting.

-The bodies of 27 foreigners were counted at hospitals, officials said.
-Among them was a Dutch national, that country’s foreign minister said.
+One of the explosions was at St. Anthony’s Shrine, a Catholic church in Kochcikade, Colombo, a tourist landmark.

-There was an eighth explosion at a house in Colombo.
+The explosion at the Tropical Inn happened later and there was an eighth explosion at a house in Colombo.
 Police and media said that three officers were killed and seven people detained during a raid on this location.

 Prime Minister Ranil Wickremesinghe called a national security council meeting at his home for later in the day.